MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 It's important to note that the game developer is expected to give the player a setting, for whether they want their <span style="color:#C3E88D">`on_`</span> functions to be in "safe" or "fast" mode.
 The mode can be changed on the fly by calling `grug_switch_on_fns_to_safe_mode()` and `grug_switch_on_fns_to_fast_mode()` respectively.

-The "fast" mode is between 500x and 1000x faster, but *does not* protect against mod runtime errors.
+The "fast" mode has zero overhead, sometimes making it up to 1000x faster than "safe" mode.
+It *does not* protect against mod runtime errors, however.
 The default mode is "safe".
 See my [grug benchmark repository](https://github.com/MyNameIsTrez/grug-benchmarks?tab=readme-ov-file#visualizing-the-stack-trace-with-flamegraph) for more details and nice pictures.

 ## grug example